 Looking for an inflation hedge

-When it comes to hedging against inflation, the first thing investors think of is usually gold.
+When it comes to hedging against inflation, the first thing investors think of is usually to invest in gold.
 After all, gold can’t be printed out of thin air like fiat money, and it has helped investors preserve purchasing power for centuries.

 But the yellow metal is not immune to the ongoing sell-off, as its price is down about 9% over the past year.
 Meanwhile silver — another popular inflation hedge — has fallen 18% over the same period.